nikitahl/dashboard-shortcuts/CONTRIBUTING.md

 #### Tips for writing good issues

 1. Search the issue tracker before opening an issue.
-2. Ensure you're using the latest version of WP Dashboard Shortcuts.
+2. Ensure you're using the latest version of Dashboard Shortcuts.
 3. Use a clear and descriptive title for the issue to identify the problem.
 4. Describe the exact steps which reproduce the problem in as many details as possible.
 5. Provide specific examples to demonstrate the steps.